Tiiiger/bert_score/README.md

 # BERTScore
 Automatic Evaluation Metric described in the paper [BERTScore: Evaluating Text Generation with BERT](https://arxiv.org/abs/1904.09675).
 #### News:
+- Updated to version 0.2.1
+  - [SciBERT](https://github.com/allenai/scibert) (Beltagy et al.) models are now included.
+Thanks to AI2 for sharing the models.
+By default, we use the 9th layer (the same as BERT-base), but this is not tuned.
 - Our [arXiv paper](https://arxiv.org/abs/1904.09675) has been updated to v2 with more experiments and analysis.
 - Updated to version 0.2.0
   - Supporting BERT, XLM, XLNet, and RoBERTa models using [huggingface's Transformers library](https://github.com/huggingface/transformers)